 - General Waste – Anything that does not fall into the above goes into our general waste stream.
 On site we have two compactors that reduce the waste by a ratio of around 9:1 in volume terms to save transport and “road miles”.
 This then goes for incineration which in turn generates electricity directly into the National Grid.
 The incinerators at Marchwood and Portsmouth combined produce approximately 30 megawatts of electricity which is sufficient to supply 43,000 homes!
 No waste produced at Paultons goes to landfill and hasn’t for many years.

 We are constantly looking at ways of reducing our waste and we are always reviewing our activities to identify different ways we can improve on the current procedures and processes we have in place.

 Due to the nature of our business – we know that the vast proportion of the packaging we produce on site (in addition to that which guests bring onsite for picnics etc.) is both consumed and disposed here so we have control of how it is disposed of.

 Please rest assured that at Paultons we do have a hugely responsible attitude to the protection of our environment and outside the disposal of waste this extends to minimising our energy consumption, generation of our own power via an extensive investment in solar panels, having our own on-site composting facilities and continually looking at ways of minimising our usage of water.

 As a business Paultons Park takes its responsibilities to the environment very seriously and we continually work to reduce our impact on the environment in any way we can whilst still providing a high quality experience for a family visit.

 Gender Pay Gap Report

-In accordance with government legislation and the UK Equality Act 2010 please see below our Gender Pay Gap Report for the year ended 5th April 2017 which is also published on the www.gov.uk website.
+In accordance with government legislation and the UK Equality Act 2010 please see below our Gender Pay Gap Reports which are also published on the www.gov.uk website.
 This states the differences in average pay and bonuses of our male and female employees.

 I confirm that the published information is correct.